 Poverty (Zlydni) (2005)

-The only film on our list from Ukrainian Independence to Revolution (see Part 5 of this series) is the stop-motion short film "Poverty" (Zlydni).
-Zlydni in the Slavic world are folk creatures that wreak misery and poverty on the poor folks they torment.
+The only film on our list from Ukrainian Independence to Revolution is the stop-motion short film "Poverty" (Zlydni).
+Zlydni in the Slavic world are folk creatures that bring misery and poverty to the poor folks they torment.
 Produced in Russia during a period when relations between the two countries were far warmer, "Poverty" was one of several Ukrainian tales featured as part of the long-running animated series "Mountain of Gems".
-A mix of "Chicken Little" and "Once Upon a Dog", this entertaining 10-minute romp will show you the havoc zlydni can wreak, how they can be defeated, and – importantly – why you should be nice to your neighbors.
+A mix of "Chicken Little" and "Once Upon a Dog", this entertaining 10-minute frolic will show you the havoc zlydni can wreak, how they can be defeated, and – importantly – why you should be nice to your neighbors.
 Interestingly, the Russian director chose the zlydni to speak Russian, in contrast to the clever Ukrainian peasants.
 The inspired Ukrainian folk soundtrack is also a wonderful addition to this award-winning film.
 Be prepared to smile – this is a fun little romp!

 Where to watch: On YouTube for free